 If you would like support to visit a Juniata exchange site on your own during other travels, please contact the CIE.For all site visits supported by the CIE, faculty and staff are asked to complete and submit the Program Visit Report and the Program Evaluation Rubric.

 The CIE is happy to support international events and visits on campus when the budget permits.
-If you would like to request CIE support for an on-campus event, please e-mail Kati Csoman, if you are requesting less than $200.
-For larger support, please have the chair of the department in question send a formal written (e-mail) request to Kati Csoman indicating the total cost of the event and the contribution you are requesting from the CIE.
+If you would like to request CIE support for an on-campus event, please e-mail the Dean of International Education, if you are requesting less than $200.
+For larger support, please have the chair of the department in question send a formal written (e-mail) request to the Dean of International Education indicating the total cost of the event and the contribution you are requesting from the CIE.

 Many other opportunities exist for faculty and staff international initiatives.
 If you are interested in a faculty exchange, for example, begin talking with your department head, and take a look at our Juniata exchange programs.
-Feel free to contact Kati Csoman (x3184), the Dean of the CIE, for questions about these and other initiatives .
+Feel free to contact the Dean of International Education, for questions about these and other initiatives .